Prison Legal News:

 Excessive Force, Case Loses At Trial

-The U.S. Court of Appeals for the Sixth Circuit reversed a district court's grant of summary judgment favoring certain prison guards who used excessive force and reversed the lower court's exclusion of the ...
+The U.S. Court of Appeals for the Sixth Circuit reversed a district court's grant of summary judgment favoring certain prison guards who used excessive force and reversed the lower court's exclusion of the Use of Force ...

 No Summary Judgment for Ohio Guards Who Used